Poland

 • New and modified tax reliefs introduced as of 2022:

-• robotisation relief - an additional deduction of 50% of the costs incurred for investments in robotisation; introduced for a period of five fiscal years and covers expenses from the beginning of the 2022 until the end of the 2026,
+• Robotisation relief: An additional deduction of 50% of the costs incurred for investments in robotisation, introduced for a period of five fiscal years and covering expenses from the beginning of 2022 until the end of 2026.

-• expansion relief - an additional deduction from the tax base of expenses related to the increase in revenues from the sale of products (incurred to expand sales markets); available within the 2 tax years, counting from the tax year in which the costs of increasing revenues were incurred (up to PLN 1 million per annum),
+• Expansion relief: An additional deduction from the tax base of expenses related to the increase in revenues from the sale of products (incurred to expand sales markets) available within the two tax years counting from the tax year in which the costs of increasing revenues were incurred (up to PLN 1 million per annum).

-• CSR relief - an additional deduction from the tax base of 50% costs incurred for activities such as sports, culture, higher education, and science (up to the amount of income obtained in the tax year),
+• Corporate social responsibility (CSR) relief: An additional deduction from the tax base of 50% costs incurred for activities such as sports, culture, higher education, and science (up to the amount of income obtained in the tax year).

-• IPO relief - deduction of costs incurred directly for making the IPO, aimed at supporting the process of raising capital as part of the first issue on the stock exchange; expenses are divided into eligible for 150% deduction (prospectus, notary, court, fiscal, and stock exchange fees, advertisements required by law) and eligible for 50%, up to a limit of PLN 50,000, (advisory, legal, and financial services costs),
+• Initial public offering (IPO) relief: Deduction of costs incurred directly for making the IPO, aimed at supporting the process of raising capital as part of the first issue on the stock exchange.
+Expenses are divided into those eligible for 150% deduction (prospectus, notary, court, fiscal, and stock exchange fees, advertisements required by law) and eligible for 50% deduction, up to a limit of PLN 50,000, (advisory, legal, and financial services costs),

 • The Polish Deal package also included a 'hidden dividend' regulation, which was to come into force on 1 January 2023.
 However, these rules were eventually revoked, considering the raised doubts in terms of the unclear interplay to transfer pricing provisions and redundancy of anti-abuse rules that may apply to similar categories of payments.